TRaSH-Guides/Guides/docs/Radarr/Radarr-remote-path-mapping.md

 # Remote Path Mappings

-Seems that a lot of people don't understand how the remote path mapping works for Radarr.
+It seems that a lot of people don't understand how the remote path mapping works for Radarr.
 I will try to explain it with some screenshots and a short description.

 Remote Path Mapping acts as a dumb find `Remote Path` and replace with `Local Path`

-## Do I need Remote Path Mappings
+## When do I need remote path mappings

 - If Radarr and your download client are not on the same server/system.
-- If you use either merged local/remote setups using mergerfs or similar
+- If you use either merged local/remote setups using mergerfs or similar.
-- You run dockers and **DON'T** have Consistent and well planned paths.
+- You run dockers and **DON'T** have consistent and well planned paths.

 !!! note
-    If you run dockers it would be smarter to fix the problem at the source what's causing the actual issue.
+    If you run dockers it would be smarter to fix the problem at the source of what's causing the actual issue.

     - [Radarr Wiki Servarr - Docker Guide](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths){:target="_blank" rel="noopener noreferrer"}